 Our honey bees work tirelessly to collect nectar from a variety of floral nectar and pollen sources, including alfalfa, clover, wildflowers, and numerous trees and shrubs in the Revelstoke to Armstrong region of British Columbia.

-In our region honey is harvested following the peak nectar flow during summer between late July to the end of August each year.
-We assess the needs of our apiary, understanding what is required for each colony to survive the winter ahead.
-We then calculate and pull the excess honey for harvest, extracting, packaging, and consumption.
+Our honey is harvested following the peak nectar flow during the summer months between late July and the end of August each year.
+We carefully assess the needs of our apiary and calculate the amount of honey that can be safely harvested without compromising the health of our bees.
+We then extract, filter, and package the excess honey for consumption.